LRS, TCS & Schedule FA: India's compliance trifecta

 The LRS, in one paragraph

-The Liberalised Remittance Scheme is a Reserve Bank of India circular (Master Direction on LRS, last amended via the FEMA notification series) that allows resident individuals to remit up to USD 250,000 per financial year abroad for any permissible current or capital account transaction — including buying foreign stocks, real estate, or sending money to relatives abroad.
+The Liberalised Remittance Scheme is a Reserve Bank of India circular (Master Direction on LRS, last amended via the FEMA notification series) that allows resident individuals to remit up to USD 250,000 per financial year abroad for any permissible current or capital account transaction — including buying foreign stocks across the 15 global markets we cover, real estate, or sending money to relatives abroad.
 Without LRS, foreign investments by individuals would not be legal under FEMA.

 That's the law.
 Here's what it actually feels like to use.